Horace Walpole's essay On Modern Gardening: John Milton

 In beds and curious knots, but nature boon

-Both where the morning sun first warmly smote
+Both where tne morning sun first warmly smote

-- Thus was this place
+Imbrownd the noon-tide bowers. — Thus was this place

-A happy rural seat of various views
+A happy rural seat of various view" — Pp. 237-24:5.'

-Read this transporting your mind the scenes them with the savage
+Read this transporting description, paint to your mind the scenes that follow, contrast them with the savage but respectable terror with which the poet guards the bounds of his Paradise, fenced

--with the champain head
+'* with the champain head

-Of a steep wilderness, whose hairy sides
+Of a steep wilderness, whose haiiy sides

 With thicket overgrown, grotesque and wild

-Insuperable heights of loftiest shade,
+Insuperable height of loftiest shade.

-Cedar and pine, and fir, and branching palm,
+Cedar, and pine, and fir, and branching palm,

-A sylvan scene, and as the ranks ascend,
+A sylvan scene, and as the ranks ascend.

 Shade above shade, a woody theatre

-anything like what he has imagined, that his favourite ancients had dropped not a hint of such divine scenery, and that the conceits in Italian gardens, and Theobalds and Nonsuch, were the brightest originals that his memory could furnish.
+And then recollect that the author of this sublime vision had never seen a glimpse of anything like what he has imagined, that his favourite ancients had dropped not a hint of such divine scenery, and that the conceits in Italian gardens, and Theobalds and Nonsuch, were the brightest originals that his memory could furnish.
 His intellectual eye saw a nobler plan, so little did he suffer by the loss of sight.
 It sufficed him to have seen the materials with which he could work.
 The vigour of a boundless imagination told him how a plan might be disposed that would embellish nature, and restore art to its proper office, the just improvement or imitation of it.

 It is necessary that the concurrent testimony of the age should swear to posterity that the description quoted was written above half a century before the introduction of modern gardening, or our incredulous descendants will defraud the poet of half his glory, by being persuaded that he copied some garden or gardens he had seen-so minutely do his ideas correspond with the present standard.
 But what shall we say for that intervening half century who could read that plan and never attempt to put it in execution?